EFTCAMB/EFTCosmoMC: Numerical Notes v3.0: The structure of the modification

 \section{The structure of the modification}

-In order to implement the EFT formalism in the CAMB and CosmoMC codes we had to modify several files.
-We list them in this Section to help the user keep track of what the EFT code is doing and how. \\ To further help the user in understanding our part of code and/or applying the EFT modification to an already modified version of CAMB/CosmoMC we enclosed every modification that we made inside the following commented code lines:
+In order to implement the EFT formalism in the CAMB and CosmoMC codes we had to modify several files. \\ The complete, automatic, code documentation is available at \url{https://eftcamb.github.io/EFTCAMB/}. \\ To further help the user in understanding our part of code and/or applying the EFT modification to an already modified version of CAMB/CosmoMC we enclosed every modification that we made inside the following commented code lines:

 for the CAMB part and:

 for the CosmoMC part.\\

 We also provide a developers version of the code at~\url{https://github.com/EFTCAMB/EFTCAMB}.
 The tools provided by Github to visualize the history of the modifications of the code will, from now on, supersede the guides to the EFTCAMB/EFTCosmoMC modifications.